rasachdev/data146/SliceOfDS.md

 # Slice of Data Science 3/24/2021 - Clare Heinbaugh
 Clare is sophomore and 1693 scholar at William and Mary.
-This Slice of Data Science lesson was on transfer learning, stacked generalization, and keras.
+Her presentation in the Slice of Data Science lesson was on transfer learning, stacked generalization, and Keras.
+Throuhgout the meeting, Clare used many examples of her own work with many of these topics.

-Neural network is one tpe of mathcine learning model to classify data.
-There is a hidden layer, input layer, and output layer.
-The example used was a naureal network on spotify that could predict the genre.
-Way to build network, each row is an observation and expand it into a verctor and apply weights and updating weights to predict power of model better.
-If you want to know how good model, you watnt to do a train test split. you can see how accurate it is by applying data you didn't train the data on.
+The first topic gone over was Neural networks.
+Neural networks are one type of machine learning model that is used to classify data.
+Ina neural network there is a hidden layer, input layer, and output layer.
+The example Clare used was a neural network on spotify that could predict the genre of a song.
+The way to build network is that each row is an observation and expand it into a vector and apply weights and updating weights to predict power of model better.
+If you want to know how good model, you want to do a train-test-split.
+That way you can see how accurate it is by applying data you didn't train the data on.

 Neural networks inckude inlear algebra kera = pythin library  that does linear algebra. does vectorized operations